HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 **Explanation**
 This media query is designed for mobile devices with screens smaller than 480px.
 It retains the flexbox layout, further reduces font size, and adds more padding inside the boxes to maintain a clean, readable appearance.

+## 14. **Testing Your Layout**

+- [ ] Open your `index.html` file in the browser.
+- [ ] Resize the Browser Window: Gradually resize your browser window from full screen down to a smaller width, observing how the layout changes at different breakpoints (1424px, 868px, and 480px).
+The content should adjust accordingly, with the grid layout transforming into a vertical stack on smaller screens.

+## 15. **Commit and Push to Github**
+ - [ ] Commit and push your work to Github.

+ # Conclusion 📄
+In this project, we built a responsive webpage featuring colorful boxes arranged in a grid layout using HTML, CSS, and media queries.
+We started by setting up the basic HTML structure, defined root-level color variables, and applied styles to the body, header, and boxes.
+We then used CSS Grid and Flexbox to create a dynamic and adaptable layout that adjusts to different screen sizes with the help of three media queries.

 ##

-# Testing

-* Resize the Browser Window: Gradually resize your browser window from full screen down to a smaller width, observing how the layout changes at different breakpoints (1424px, 868px, and 480px).
-The content should adjust accordingly, with the grid layout transforming into a vertical stack on smaller screens.
+### Solution codebase 👀
+🛑 **Only use this as a reference** 🛑

+💾 **Not something to copy and paste** 💾

+**Note:**  This lab references a solution file located [here](https://github.com/HackerUSA-CE/aisd-wde-5-responsive-boxes/tree/solution) (link not shown).

 ---
 © All rights reserved to ThriveDX